apache/nuttx/configs/samv71-xult/README.txt

      very high performance SD card accesses.

   2. HSMCI TX DMA is currently disabled for the SAMV7.
-There is some issue with the TX DMA setup (HSMCI TX DMA the same driver works with the SAMA5D4 which has a different DMA subsystem).
+There is some issue with the TX DMA setup.
 This is a bug that needs to be resolved.

-     DMA is enabled by these settings in the file arch/arm/src/samvy/sam_hsmci.c:
+     DMA is enabled by these settings in the file arch/arm/src/samv7/sam_hsmci.c:

      #undef  HSCMI_NORXDMA              /* Define to disable RX DMA */
      #define HSCMI_NOTXDMA            1 /* Define to disable TX DMA */